 Once your attorney makes a counter-offer, this will kick off a serious of negotiations that will hopefully avoid a trial.
 However, if negotiations fail and you need to pursue a full lawsuit, your attorney will have had ample time already to gather information and have a basis for your case.
 Essentially, you will be best served by hiring an attorney as soon as you are able to after your accident.

-In order to come to a solid and comprehensive calculation about what your case is worth, it is important that you work closely with a car accident lawyer in Fort Lauderdale.
+In order to come to a solid and comprehensive calculation about what your case is worth, it is important that you work closely with a car accident lawyer.
 There are many different factors that will go into determining how much money you are rightfully entitled to, including things like your medical expenses, income-related impacts of the injury, and more.
 In addition to these measurable costs and expenses, there are a variety of “non-economic” damages that will also need to be calculated, including the actual pain and suffering of your injuries, and the emotional impact that the accident has had on your life.

 Contact us now so that you can speak directly with an experienced legal professional during your free initial consultation.
 While we will not be able to give you an exact calculation during our first consultation, we will be able to give you a better idea of how we will go through your case specifically.
 Our history of calculating damages for our clients will be extremely helpful in this situation and will give you some more insight into what to expect for yourself.

-Friedland and Associates has been working with car accident victims for years.
+Friedland and Associates have been working with car accident victims for years.
 Our firm’s experience makes us capable of handling the most complex car accident cases.
 With our aggressive legal representation, we can work towards the results you want.
 Contact us today for more information on working with a car accident lawyer in Fort Lauderdale.